Developing Learning and Teaching (DLT)

 Are you a postdoctoral researcher or graduate research student engaged in teaching in MPLS?
 Do you want to find ways of making your teaching more effective, both for your students and for yourself?
 Would you like to learn more about how to take a more scientific, evidence-based approach to your teaching and your students’ learning?
 This course offers a way for you to do all of these things while at the same time gaining a portable qualification that will enhance your future employability as an academic with teaching responsibilities.

-In order to fully participate in the course you must have some experience of teaching in higher education and/or have a teaching commitment confirmed in Oxford for the near future.
+In order to fully participate in the course you must have a teaching commitment confirmed in Oxford either during the DLT programme and/or for the near future.

 For more information about the DLT qualification please see:

 Anyone new to teaching who wishes to improve their effectiveness, share experiences with peers and learn more about learning and teaching in the sciences.
 Third and fourth year graduate research students and postdoctoral researchers with a serious interest in an academic career may find it particularly useful as a structured introduction to teaching.

 Number of places

 Dr Delia O'Rourke, The Oxford Learning Institute

 This course will next take place during the academic year 2017 - 18.
 Details will be published here as soon as they are available.

 The Researcher Development Framework (RDF) provides a framework for planning and supporting the personal, professional and career development of graduate students and research staff.
 See the the following for more details: